garrett-sutton/garrett-sutton.github.io/_drafts/bogus.md

 ## The day
 Describe how this day went.

+Our day started in the Bogus Parking lot (#4 I believe) TODO CHECK THIS.
+We slept in the car the night before and were nicely positioned to basically ski out from the car down to the ticket window.

 ## The skiing
 Describe mountain stats.
+1800' vert
+2600 acres

 ### The snow
 Describe the snow

+We got a decently warm day of skiing.
+At the beginning of the day there was some ice and hard spots from freezing overnight.
+As the day wore on and the sun got higher, the snow softened up.
+At lower elevations, there was even a hint of slush/spring corn in the snow.
+By the end of the day, cold air and some high winds moved in, rendering all of that soft/wet snow to ice pretty quickly.

 ### The mountain
 Describe the different areas of the mount